Step towards designing fats that are digested more slowly.

 This research was funded by the BBSRC and by the EU through a Marie Curie Fellowship.

-*News Release by Norwich BioScience Institutes: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Norwich BioScience Institutes).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.